To support this vision, all students in Year 7 and above are required to bring their own laptop, selected from a range of recommended models.

 Yes – all student traffic is monitored and logged, with objectionable material being blocked.

 Yes – all students will be able to print wirelessly to the College copiers.

-The College recommends that students use cloud storage offered via our Office365 subscription, called OneDrive.
+The College recommends that students use cloud storage offered via our Microsoft 365 subscription, called OneDrive.
 This will protect data against laptop loss or hardware failure.
-Assistance and instructions on how to configure is available from the ICT Helpdesk.
+Assistance and instructions on how to configure this is available from the ICT Helpdesk.

 Students are required to bring a fully charged device to school each day and take responsibility to remember to charge it beforehand.
 Students are also required to bring their laptop chargers to school.